LeCHAUVEaLaCape/Projet-Forum/README.md

 * First of all you have to run the main.go in the terminal

     - go run main.go
+    - You will may have something to install for the good sake of the website

 The used localhost is localhost:8000, so you need to go on "http://localhost:8000"